The Deep Sea (Dave Fearless) series

-This adventure series features a character named Dave Fearless.
+This adventure series from the Stratemeyer Syndicate features a character named Dave Fearless.
 In book form it was initially published as the Deep Sea series.
+The first book was personally written by Edward Stratemeyer and then continued by ghostwriters under Stratemeyer’s outlines.

 1. The Rival Ocean Divers; or, the Search for a Sunken Treasure (Stitt, 1905)